From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Methods

-\texttt{T2L-Agent} uses a hierarchical planner–executor architecture \cite{udeshi2025d} that breaks vulnerability localization into evidence collection, hypothesis generation, and iterative refinement.
-Unlike single-pass static analyzers, it follows a human-like workflow: gather runtime signals, correlate them with code structure, and progressively shrink the search space.
+To support the proposed trace-to-line evaluation task, we provide \texttt{T2L-Agent} as a baseline solver that implements an end-to-end workflow from runtime traces to line-level localization under a reproducible evaluation framework.
+The solver uses a hierarchical planner–executor design \cite{udeshi2025d} that splits localization into evidence gathering, hypothesis generation, and iterative refinement.
+Unlike single-pass analyzers, it uses a human-like process: gather runtime signals, link them to code, and narrow the search space.
+Figure~\ref{fig:overview_flow} provides an overview of the end-to-end T2L workflow, including structure of T2L ARVO dataset, trace-driven evidence collection via ATA, Planner and Executor Agent, and the Evaluation running demo.
+Details of the tool list that T2L originally supports are provided in ~\ref{app:toolkit}.

-\textbf{Evidence Tracing} T2L Planner coordinates repository analysis and runtime evidence capture in a single, structured pipeline.
-First, code-structure analysis partitions the codebase into function-aligned, semantically coherent units that preserve syntactic relationships while fitting LLM context windows; known patch locations are also indexed to establish evaluation baselines.
-Next, runtime evidence becomes the cornerstone: Sanitizer records memory-violation patterns, allocation traces, and stack frames, while interactive debugging (GDB/LLDB) provides symbolic context via backtraces and variable-state snapshots at crash points.
-This dual-layer design yields comprehensive, observable crash logs rather than speculative static signals.
-The integrated workflow is a key T2L innovation; we detail it in Sec.~\ref{sec:ata}.
+\textbf{Evidence Tracing} T2L Planner coordinates repository analysis and runtime evidence capture in a structured pipeline.
+First, code-structure analysis partitions the repositories using tree-sitter into function-aligned, semantically meaningful chunks that preserve syntactic relationships while fitting LLM context windows.
+Patch locations are indexed for evaluation.
+Next, the solver collects runtime evidence as the primary signal for trace-to-line localization task.

-\textbf{Two-stage Refinement} T2L Executor Agent refines candidates iteratively.
-It bootstraps broad candidate regions from crash logs, using LLM code comprehension to connect symptoms to likely causes, and emits ranked candidate lists with confidence level and rationale.
-Subsequent passes run targeted source inspections, checking for patterns such as missing bounds checks, uninitialized variables, and improper memory management, then produce new or improved candidates from the inspected code and validate against ground-truth patches.
+We collect multiple types of runtime and static evidence, including crash logs, sanitizer reports(memory-violation patterns and allocation context), stack traces, debugger snapshots, and static analyzer results.
+All evidence is merged into a unified textual block and fed to the LLM.
+This design ensures that the LLM forms its reasoning based on global evidence context, rather than aggregating per-evidence predictions.
+The integrated workflow is a key design in our evaluation framework and baseline solver as detailed in Agentic Trace Analyzer.

+\textbf{Agentic Trace Analyzer (ATA)} The Agentic Trace Analyzer (ATA) is the core module of \texttt{T2L-Agent} baseline solver.
+Its purpose is to connect runtime behavior with relevant source code regions by running targets in reproducible Docker, and instrumenting executions with analysis toolkit such as Sanitizers, Debuggers, and Static analyzers to collect stack traces, memory errors, and other runtime cues.
+The resulting evidence is constructed into a unified ``evidence block" which is then passed to \texttt{T2L-Agent} baseline solver’s subsequent hypothesis generation and refinement steps.
+This ATA is designed to match the characteristics of the trace-guided, repo-scale, line-level localization task, where crash points alone are often insufficient to identify the root-cause lines.